Asparagus krebsianus

-Asparagus krebsianus is a shrub of the Asparagus genus that is indigenous to rocky areas in South Africa.
+Asparagus krebsianus is a shrub of the Asparagus genus that is native to rocky areas in southern Africa.
+It ranges from central Malawi through Mozambique to the Northern Provinces, KwaZulu-Natal, and Cape Provinces of South Africa.

 Description

 It has tuberous roots, and smooth, grey-green, scrambling-twining, sometimes zig-zagged stems.
 Stems and branches all have slightly darker spines.

 The leaves are small, linear or needle-like, slightly triangular in cross-section, and appear in tufts.

 Related species

 It is part of a group of similar and related African Asparagus species, including Asparagus aethiopicus, Asparagus confertus and Asparagus densiflorus.